firebase/flutterfire/packages/firebase_auth/firebase_auth/README.md

 > If you are migrating your existing project to these new plugins, please start with the [migration guide](https://firebase.flutter.dev/docs/migration)

-To get started with FlutterFire, please [see the documentation](https://firebase.flutter.dev/docs/auth/overview) available at [https://firebase.flutter.dev](https://firebase.flutter.dev/docs/overview)
+To get started with Firebase Auth for FlutterFire, please [see the documentation](https://firebase.flutter.dev/docs/auth/overview) available at [https://firebase.flutter.dev](https://firebase.flutter.dev/docs/overview)

 ## Usage